 Hardness in water is primarily a measure of the amount of dissolved calcium and magnesium.

 Limestone (CaCO3 or MgCO3) is a natural source of hardness.
 Animals and plants require calcium and magnesium for life.
-Calcium is an important component of cell walls, shells and bones of many aquatic organisms.
+Calcium is an important component of cell walls in plants, as well as shells and bones of many aquatic organisms.
 Magnesium is a component of chlorophyll, which is necessary for photosynthesis in green plants.
 Hard water can cause problems by leaving scaly deposits in pipes and appliances, and decreasing the cleaning action of soap and detergent.

 Unpolluted waters in Alabama usually have hardness values very similar to alkalinity values.
 Hardness of seawater is 6,000 mg/L or more.